SomeOrdinaryBro/ChatBot/README.md

 ## Contributions

-We welcome contributions to JARVIS!
+Contributions are welcome to JARVIS!
 If you find a bug or want to suggest an improvement, please open an issue or pull request.

+## Update

+The latest update has made the following changes to the code:

+-   Define a single model prompt for generating responses.
+-   Use a fixed prompt for all user inputs.
+-   Generate only one response for each user input.
+-   Use a temperature of 0.5 for response generation.
+-   Remove the use of a stop sequence for response generation.
+-   Remove some unnecessary pre-processing steps for the prompt.
+-   Set the maximum token limit to 1024 for response generation.
+-   Set a timeout limit of 10 seconds for response generation.
+-   Do not remove non-ASCII characters from the generated response.